go-noisegate/go-noisegate.el/README.md

 1. Run all the tests

    First, check if all the tests are passed.
-Open `math.go` at the the repository root and type `C-c C-a` (or call the `noisegate-test-all` command directly).
+Open `math.go` at the the repository root and type `C-c C-a` (or call the `go-noisegate-test-all` command directly).

    ```
    gate test -bypass /Users/ks888/go/src/github.com/go-noisegate/quickstart/ -- -v